samuel-book/causal_inference_notebook/glossary.md

 * **Conditional Independence**: When two sets of variables (A and B) are independent given a third set (C), expressed as (A⊥⊥B∣C).
 For example sea drownings (A) and ice cream sales (B) may correlate, but the correlation disappears when weather (C) is controlled for.

 * **Confounder**: A confounder is a variable that affects both what you're testing (like a treatment) and what you're measuring (like an outcome), which can make it look like there's a relationship between them when there might not be one.
 Think of it like trying to figure out if yellow finger nails cause lung cancer - they are both caused by smoking, so appear related, but it is the smoking causing both (and so smoking needs to be measured and accounted for in order to avoid concluding that yellow finger nails cause lung cancer).
 An example of confounding is that multiple observational studies suggested HRT reduced cardiovascular risks, but these findings were overturned by a Randomized Control Trial.
 Subsequent re-analysis of observational data suggested one signficant confounder was that women who are less deprvived are more likely to take HRT and also have a lower baseline cardiovascular risk (the failure of the HRT observational study was also, in part, due to *Prevalent user bias* and *immortal time bias* because the observational studies included women who were already taking and tolerating HRT before the study began, and these women had a lower likelihood of cardiovascular problems at the start of follow-up).
 There was also *healthy user bias* where HRT was more likely to be chosen by otherwise healthy women.

+* **Confounding by indication**: Occurs when treatment choice is influenced by patient characteristics.

 * **Counterfactual**: The hypothetical outcome that would have occurred under a different treatment condition.